 Every individual will have a slightly different response to a given dose of caffeine.
 Some people are fast metabolizers, while others are slow.
 Your own tolerance to caffeine also needs to be considered when deciding how much to use.

+That said, the FDA has cited 400 mg as an amount not associated with side effects.
 It’s typically advised to start on the low end with caffeine, assess your reaction, and manipulate your own does up or down accordingly.
-If you are someone who rarely uses caffeine, you may even need to start beneath the 3 mg/kg threshold just to be cautious.

 As stated before, each person has their own preference when it comes to how much caffeine they want in a pre-workout or performance energy drink.
 Some people like a lot and others want very little, or even no caffeine at all.